Muhammad-bilal-503/Ring-Of-Fate/README.md

 Ever felt like you're just delaying the inevitable?
 Well, now you can make a game out of it!

 In **Ring Of Fate**, your goal is to keep the wedding ring bouncing between two tricky obstacles for as long as possible.
-Each collision hilariously adds another 'year' to your score (and your wait time!).
-It's a frantic race against gravity and... well, destiny.
+The game uses your **live camera feed** as a dynamic background, putting you right in the middle of the action!
+Each collision hilariously adds another 'year' to your score.
 Can you beat your fate?

 ## ✨ Features

+*   **Live Camera Background:** Uses your webcam to create a unique and interactive background for every game.
 *   **Hilarious Concept:** A unique and funny take on classic arcade games.
 *   **Simple One-Click Controls:** Easy to learn, hard to master.
-Perfect for quick gaming sessions.
 *   **Dynamic Physics:** Satisfying bounce mechanics that make every round unpredictable.
-*   **Polished UI:** Clean start screens and a dramatic, animated game-over screen to reveal your final score.
+*   **Polished UI:** Clean start screens and a dramatic, animated game-over screen.
-*   **Ready to Play:** No complex setup needed.
-Just install and run!

 ## 🛠️ Tech Stack

 *   **Python:** The core programming language.
-*   **Pygame:** Used for creating the game window, handling graphics, and all user interactions.
+*   **Pygame:** Used for creating the game window, graphics, and all user interactions.
+*   **OpenCV:** For capturing the live camera feed and using it as the game's background.

 ## 🚀 Getting Started